New Frontiers program: OSIRIS-REx (New Frontiers 3)

 Asteroid Bennu is a potential future Earth impactor and is listed on the Sentry Risk Table with the third highest rating on the Palermo Technical Impact Hazard Scale (circa 2015).
 In the late 2100s there is a cumulative chance of about 0.07% it could strike Earth, therefore there is a need to measure the composition and Yarkovsky effect of the asteroid.

 Planned missions

 Dragonfly (New Frontiers 4)

 Dragonfly will send a mobile robotic rotorcraft to Saturn's biggest moon Titan and will make use of Multi-Mission Radioisotope Thermoelectric Generators (MMRTG) for power to navigate through the atmosphere of Titan.
 The development cost cap is approximately $1 billion.
-As of May 2021, Dragonfly is scheduled for launch in June 2027.
+As of June 2024, Dragonfly is scheduled for launch in July 2028.

 The competition for the fourth mission began in January 2017.
-Per recommendation by the Decadal Survey, NASA's announcement of opportunity was limited to six mission themes:
+NASA's announcement of opportunity was limited to six mission themes: five recommended by the 2011 Decadal Survey, and a sixth, "Ocean Worlds" that encompassed either Titan or Enceladus related missions that had not been included in the survey's recommendations: